 I am Suzie, Destroyer of Worlds.

 Er, I mean, I am Suzie.
-I’m a woman in her late thirties who lives in Oxford, England.
+I’m a woman in her late thirties who lives in Liverpool, England.

 I’ve had numerous past jobs.
 I’ve worked in pubs, and done several stints as a waitress.
 I’ve been a freelance comic book colourist, and a web designer.
 I’ve taken thousands of calls whilst working in a call-centre (the best way to overcome a fear of the phone).
 I’ve done admin for a local council and communications for an environmental charity.